splace/angle/README.md

 # angle
 dealing with angles in a sensible way, or, angles typed

+formats as human readable as used in various fields

+>>

+converters to all major unit scales.

 # angles encoded as ints.

 An Angle is a uint32 with its whole range as one revolution.